lmonty22/brackIt-backend/README.md

 ## Summary

-This is a tournament bracket generater designed to allow users to login and generate a bracket to share with their friends.
-Users create BrackIts with 4, 8, 16, 32 or 64 teams.
-You may make tournaments private or public.
-Shuffle teams to make first round matchups random, or manually decide first round match ups when you enter your team names.
-You may record scores, advance teams and edit team names throughout the Torurnament and finally crown a champion.
+This is a tournament bracket generater designed to allow users to generate and manage tournament BrackIts while their friends follow along.
+Users can create BrackIts with 4, 8, 16, 32 or 64 teams.
+Tournaments can be private (unsearchable) or public.
+First round matchups can be random by selecting 'shuffle teams' or the tournament creator can manually decide first round match ups when entering team names.
+You may record scores, advance teams and edit team names, and edit tournament details, throughout the Torurnament and finally crown a champion.

-Additional features allow you to search for tournaments (that are public) and follow tournaments.
+Additional features allow you to search for (public) tournaments and follow tournaments.

 ## Instructions